Assistant Adjunct Professor

 Community Health Sciences

-Hannah Thompson is a Research Scientist who aims to increase youth physical activity to improve health.
+Hannah Thompson is an epidemiologist who aims to increase youth physical activity to improve health.

 - PhD – Epidemiology and Translational Science, UCSF